Skip to contents

-Estimates drug use periods based on individual drug purchase data.
+Estimates drug use periods based on individual drug purchase data, supporting the estimation for individuals with varied purchase patterns and stockpiling.
+The estimation uses package-specific and Anatomical Therapeutic Chemical (ATC) Classification code -level parameters (latter provided with the package).
 Optionally, hospitalization data can be incorporated.
-The estimation uses package-specific and Anatomical Therapeutic Chemical (ATC) Classification code -level parameters.
-This function supports estimation for individuals with varied purchase patterns, including stockpiling behavior.

 Usage